Minor's International Clearance Process

 g.
 Statement from the player’s parents indicating the reasons surrounding their move to the US

 h.
-Statement from club (if a competitive player) indicating how they first became aware of the player as well as the date and circumstances
+Statement from club (if a competitive player) indicating how they first became aware of the player as well as the date and circumstances; if a recreational player, statement from the member association stating when player first approached member association regarding registration.

 i.
-Completed ITC Request or First Registration form (click here to download)
+Completed First Registration form (click here to download)

 1. If player has been previously registered outside of U.S., use ITC Request Form (click here to download)